モロッコ

 • Morocco - Fes

-• About Fes Fes is Morocco’s oldest royal city and one of the most fascinating and stimulating places.
-It has a medina preserved in the most complete form in the Arab world, remaining largely unchanged since its founding more than 1,000 years ago.
-Considered the cultural capital, Fes is composed of three areas: Fes el-Bali (the old city), Fes el-Jdid (the new city), and Ville Nouvelle, which shows the influence of the French colonial period.
+• About Fes Fes is Morocco's oldest imperial capital and one of the most interesting and stimulating places.
+It has a medina that is the most completely preserved in the Arab world and has remained largely unchanged since its founding over 1,000 years ago.
+Considered the cultural capital, Fes consists of three areas: Fes el-Bali (old city), Fes el-Jdid (new city), and the modern Ville Nouvelle influenced by the French colonial era.

-• Marinid Tombs Before entering the medina (old city), visit the Marinid tombs on the hill to get a panoramic view of the medieval town.
-A visit at sunset is especially recommended.
-With the call to prayer echoing across the valley and the city lights beginning to sparkle, you can experience a special atmosphere.
+• Marinid Tombs Before stepping into the medina (old city), visit the Marinid Tombs on the hill to get a panoramic view of the medieval town.
+A visit at dusk is especially recommended.
+As the call to prayer from the muezzin echoes across the valley and the city lights begin to shine, you can experience a special atmosphere.
 [English Guide]

 • Attachment Image from Itinerary Row: 55713 Image from PlaceId: ChIJ8dr0KKH0nw0R-MBGnGAno9c Image from PlaceId: ChIJ8dr0KKH0nw0R-MBGnGAno9c